Making your product measurable is one of the most important things to make your product successful.

 “What gets measured gets attention.”
 This quote is often attributed to management guru Peter Drucker.
 However, what Drucker actually said was “If you can’t measure it, you can’t improve it.”
 Both quotes are two sides of the same coin.

 If an aspect of your business is invisible, you don’t know how much it contributes to your success.

 The business will focus on what it can measure to improve its performance.
 For a digital product, it is therefore critical to measure the right metrics that drive the product's success and, as a consequence, the business.

 KPI stands for Key Performance Indicator.
 A KPI is a metric that measures how your business is performing.

-When you have determined the 3-5 right KPIs for your product, you will be able to make better product decisions.
+When you have determined the 3-5 right KPIs for your product, you will make better product decisions.
 Looking at the impact your planned product initiatives have on your KPIs should be a driver for all your product decisions and prioritisations.
 As ever in product management focus on the important stuff is key.

-OK so KPIs are important.
+OK, so KPIs are important.